 A steady flow of water runs through the bottom of Georgia’s Providence Canyon, but unlike other canyons, that’s not what carved it out of the earth.
 Formed by enslaving plantation owners who improperly managed the land about 200 years ago, it’s now a state park with hiking and camping options.
-Known as “Georgia’s Little Grand Canyon,” it’s been such a popular spot during the Covid-19 pandemic that the park has had to limit car access for day hikers who aren’t staying at one of the six primitive campsites.
+Known as “Georgia’s Little Grand Canyon,” it’s been a popular spot since Covid.

 Located about 150 miles southwest of Atlanta near the Alabama border, the canyon sits in one of Georgia’s least-populated counties.
 It’s named for the Providence Methodist Church, which was swallowed by the newly forming canyon gorges in the 1800s.
 A new church was constructed across the road after the chasms started to form.

 From observation decks near the parking lot, you can see the islands of remaining ground-level earth with a few pine trees that dramatically drop off into the canyons below.
 But to really experience Providence Canyon, you’ll want to take a hike along the canyon floor.

 Walking down into the gullies is like entering another world.
 After a short tree-lined descent, you’re on a flat plane looking up at the layered pink, yellow, and purple canyon walls.
 You’re now more than 100 feet below where you started.